laravel/docs/http-tests.md

 <a name="assert-json-missing-validation-errors"></a>
 #### assertJsonMissingValidationErrors

-Assert that the response has no JSON validation errors for the given keys.
+Assert that the response has no JSON validation errors for the given keys:

     $response->assertJsonMissingValidationErrors($keys);